This week was a tough one. No other way to slice it. Lawless internal bedlam.

 Can a writer be expected to create under such conditions?

 Here’s why my vote is yes and no. No, as in, on some level you can’t show up like you usually do.
 You’re taken, by your other problems.
 But yes!
-As in, your android writer self can!
+As in, your automaton writer self can!

 This awesome picture is of Henri Maillardet’s automaton at the Franklin Institute, London, England, c.
 1810.